Critical thinking skills help manage key Mekong relationships

 “And even when I became dismayed and worried about my work, my Professor at ANU encouraged me to continue and supported me.”

 In Canberra, Sopharath was the only Cambodian living in her building.
 With an intensive Master’s course at ANU, she didn’t have much time to make too many Australian friends - but her goal is to return to Australia one day as a Cambodian diplomat.

 Since returning to Cambodia, Sopharath finds that she regularly uses the skills she gained during her Australian studies – especially critical thinking skills.

 “Cambodian students are not very good at critical thinking at my age because we were not trained in this critical and analysis as the student in the next generation.”
 “I can now think more critically and also that skill translates across into all areas of work.”

-Before moving into her current position as Director of Mekong Cooperation Department which responsible for various cooperation between Cambodia (member of Mekong countries) and partner countries includes China, India, Japan, Republic of Korea, the United States, European Union, ADB etc, a department proud of its many skilled and competent young women, Sopharath was responsible for bilateral relations with Japan and Republic of Korea when she was deputy director of Mekong Cooperation Department of Ministry of Foreign Affairs and International Cooperation.
+Before being appointed as Cambodian Ambassador to Germany, Sopharath was the Director of Mekong Cooperation Department which responsible for various cooperation between Cambodia (member of Mekong countries) and partner countries includes China, India, Japan, Republic of Korea, the United States, European Union, ADB etc, a department proud of its many skilled and competent young women, Sopharath was responsible for bilateral relations with Japan and Republic of Korea when she was deputy director of Mekong Cooperation Department of Ministry of Foreign Affairs and International Cooperation.

-“My post-graduate degree in International Affairs from Australia has allowed me to gain my current positon and to succeed in the Ministry of Foreign Affairs and International Cooperation”, she said.
+“My post-graduate degree in International Affairs from Australia has allowed me to gain my current position and to succeed in the Ministry of Foreign Affairs and International Cooperation”, she said.